 The research unit is involved with the national scientific organisation within orthopaedic nursing (VIDOKS), a national collaboration in Denmark that aims to improve the care for orthopaedic patients.

-Research Administrator and Coordinator & Head of Unit, MA in Business, Language and Culture
+Research Administrator and project manager, MA in Business, Language and Culture

 email@example.com, phone number: +45 38 62 33 87